-Requests for information relating to compliance or enforcement matters made pursuant to the Freedom of Information Act 1992 (FOI Act) and will be handled in accordance with the processes set out in the FOI Act.
+Requests for information relating to compliance or enforcement matters made under the Freedom of Information Act 1992 (FOI Act) and will be handled following the processes set out in the FOI Act.
 Any decision to release or refuse to release information will be considered on a case-by-case basis in accordance with the provisions of the FOI Act.

 Authorised persons shall not release information on specific compliance and enforcement activities, such as active investigations, to the public.
-The City may provide a press statement if it is absolutely necessary or required through the investigative process.
+The City may provide a press statement if it is necessary or required through the investigative process.
 Information may be shared with co-regulators and police.